g-leech/argmin-gravitas/_posts/2023-01-29-disco-elysium.markdown

 <center>– <a class="noline" href="{{zaum}}">Kurvitz</a></center>
 <br>

 What is it?
-Well, we <a href="{{pale}}">know</a> it's anthropogenic ("It is a nervous shadow cast into the world by you, eating away at reality.
+Well, we <a href="{{pale}}">know</a> it's anthropogenic ("<i>It is a nervous shadow cast into the world by you, eating away at reality.
 A great, unnatural territory.
-Its advent coincides with the arrival of the human mind."); that it's growing; that it has physical effects: it crushed the planet.
+Its advent coincides with the arrival of the human mind</i>."); that it's growing; that it has physical effects: it crushed the planet.

+Mere chemical pollution would be a stupid metaphor.
+So what else?

 [Joyce](http://fayde.co.uk/dialojue/6360172) speculates, I think correctly:

 > something whose fundamental property is the suspension of properties: physical, epistemological, linguistic... [it] somehow *consists* of past information... it’s rarefied past, not rarefied matter.

-So what threatens all life on Elysium?
-The past. <a href="#fn:5" id="fnref:5">5</a> Human trauma as a physical force, as entropy.
-The pale is nostalgia, looking backwards, and nihilism: collapsing under the weight of disappointment, revenge, collective punishment, trauma, accumulated damage and exposure.
-The pale is [the pathetic fallacy](https://en.wikipedia.org/wiki/Pathetic_fallacy) on the grandest possible scale: Harry being stuck on a bad breakup and giving up on life _is a microcosm of how the world ends_.
+What threatens all life on Elysium?: The past. <a href="#fn:5" id="fnref:5">5</a> Human trauma as a physical force, as entropy.
+The pale is nostalgia, looking backwards, and nihilism: collapsing under the weight of disappointment, revenge spirals, collective punishment, trauma, accumulated damage and excess exposure.

+The pale is [the pathetic fallacy](https://en.wikipedia.org/wiki/Pathetic_fallacy) on the grandest possible scale: Harry being unable to move on and so giving up on life _is a microcosm of how the world ends_.

 What hope do we have against it?